 Expected learning outcomes

-The volunteer will grow as a young European citizen by living and working in Belgium, gaining insight into life in a Flemish city and the non-profit sector.
-Through daily interactions with youth, professionals, and other volunteers, they will develop social, cultural, and communication skills.
+The volunteer will grow as an active young European citizen by living and working in Belgium, gaining insight into life in a

 Practical arrangements and support